 Restrepo, dir.
-Sebastian Junger & Tim Hetherington, Now Playing.
+Sebastian Junger & Tim Hetherington

 The great war correspondents are understaters.
 Ernest Hemingway, Bernard Fall, Jonathan Schell, and even hoary old Ernie Pyle dealt with war by applying the rules of daily journalism: a distanced, supposedly objective voice, describing events in a remote third person voice.
 The reporter may have been present, but he or she never appeared in the story.

 This method endured for a century or more, but foundered, as did so many paradigms, on the shoals of Vietnam.
 New voices discovered that Vietnam’s complexities—bottomless layers of contradictions, moral and political ambivalences, the emerging disconnect between the sacrifice and heroism of the soldiers, and the stupidity of policy—cried out for a less complex depiction.
 Action, not explanation—a primal sword to cut the Gordian Knot.
 The ne plus ultra of that approach is Michael Herr, whose Dispatches remains the masterpiece of the Vietnam War, and of the consciousness of that time.
 Herr, who wrote the narration for Apocalypse Now and co-wrote Full Metal Jacket, understood that the only way to address the contradictions of the war was to embed them, unexplained, in the reports of every incident.
 Instantly obsolete was the NY Times style of David Halberstam, who attempted to enlighten.
 Herr’s coverage was existential; he hurled his reader into the experience and let them sort it out.
 It altered language.
 It debased language, created phrases that meant the opposite of what they said, failed to capture new, technological solutions and problems that derived from killing and trying to stay alive in a fundamentally senseless universe.
 Herr knew where to find the only language that possessed any clarity—on the contested ground.